 That post brain injury care catches up with medical advances in improving survivors lives and those of their families.

-That those are able to are re enabled back into the workplace
+That those clients are able to, are re-enabled back into the workplace.

-That new/innovation courses and therapies are bought on board which enable clients to retrain to gain a better future.
+That new courses and therapies are bought on board which enable clients to retrain to gain a better future.
 We will monitor progress.